nopnop2002/esp-idf-24c/README.md

 # esp-idf-at24c
-Two-Wire Serial EEPROM Access Driver for esp-idf.
+Two-Wire Serial EEPROM Driver for esp-idf.

 # Configure
 You have to set this config value with menuconfig.